Deploying Diversity for Resilience and Livelihoods

 Delivery Partner: The University of Aberdeen

-Project Partners: International Water Management Institute, CGIAR (IWMI), Central Ethiopia Agricultural Research Institute (CEARI), Hawassa University (HU)
+Project Partners: International Water Management Institute, Hawassa University (HU) Central Ethiopia Agricultural Research Institute (CEARI)

-CROSSROADS-SSA will catalogue and test the use of “sidelined” or “underutilised” native plants to restore degraded soils in Ethiopia, characterising impacts on biodiversity, poverty alleviation, and climate adaptation and mitigation.
-Species include (1) local high-drought-tolerant varieties; (2) climate-resilient perennials; (3) nitrogen-fixing or phosphorus mobilising species; and (4) species that stabilise eroding banks.
+We will catalogue and test use of “side-lined” or “underutilised” native plants to restore degraded soils in Ethiopia, characterising impacts on biodiversity, poverty alleviation, and climate adaptation and mitigation.

 EMBRACE: Engaging Local Communities on Endangered Trees and Minor Crops Utilization for Biodiversity Conservation and Livelihood Enrichment